This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 Rent guarantee insurance is designed to cover costs when a tenant does not pay the rent they owe.

-Other insurances for landlords include: Home emergency cover, legal expenses cover, excess protection cover.
+Other insurances for landlords include: Home emergency cover, legal expenses cover and excess protection cover.

 Commercial property can be even more complex and we come on to this in the section “Commercial property insurance”.